CAAPIM/apim-charts/charts/gateway/README.md

 helm upgrade my-release layer7/gateway -f values.yaml
 ```

 Helm runs the `db-migration` job first.
 Once it completes successfully, Helm rolls out the new Gateway pods.
-Because `skip` mode is already set, the pods bypass Liquibase and start immediately.
+If `skip` mode is set, the pods bypass Liquibase and start immediately providing faster upgrade deployements -
+more Gateways can be rolled out simultaneously.
 Once enabled, you can leave `database.migrationJob.enabled: true` permanently.
 If there are no pending schema changes, the job completes in seconds and exits cleanly, so there is no harm in running it on every upgrade.
-Other options include enabling the database migration job by setting as input parmater to helm upgrade or use a separate
-values.yaml file for upgrades.
+The database migration job can also be enabled by passing to the helm upgrade command as an input parameter or using a separate values.yaml file for upgrades.

+#### Migration Job Failure

+If the migration Job fails, the operator blocks the Deployment until the Job succeeds.
+To restore the previous Gateway version while investigating the database schema update, disable the migration job and revert the image.
+The traffic can be served while investigating.
+Restoring the database can be done during scheduled downtime.

 #### Recovering from a stuck lock